Best Jobs-to-Be-Done (JTBD) Templates and Examples

 To use it, collect all the customer data you have and host a meeting with your team to brainstorm on the following sections:

-- Job executor.
-Map stakeholders involving the job and create a proto-persona of the person performing the tasks.
+- Job executor: Map stakeholders involved in the job and create a proto-persona of the person performing the tasks.

-You need to sign up to Mural to get access to this template.
+You need to sign up for Mural to get access to this template.
+You can only use a work email for this.

 Genially has an interactive template that goes deeper into the customer’s internal triggers and motivators to understand what makes them act and achieve customer satisfaction.